It’s Beginning to Look a Lot Like Christmas Decorating… Exploded In My ADHD House

 Do we really have to deck the halls?
 Must we jingle the bells?
 Is it worth the trouble?
 Confronted with boxes upon boxes of Christmas decorations, I’m not sure I want to do this.
 Will decorating be fun?
 Sure.
 Will un-decorating — preferably sometime before Easter — strain my very last nerve?
 Absolutely.

-It’s the perpetual ADHD Christmas decorating conundrum: Go hog wild on decorations, knowing you’ll pay for it later, or keep a barren house and say you’re “going minimalist this year,” which is depressing and sad and you know you’ll eventually regret.
+It’s the perpetual ADHD Christmas decorating conundrum: Do you go hog wild on decorations, knowing you’ll pay for it later?
+Or, do you keep a barren house and say you’re “going minimalist this year” in spite of how depressing and sad that seems?
 Because, c’mon, what fun is Christmas morning with just one single tree?

 No Christmas table runners?
 No multiple manger scenes?
 No auxiliary Christmas trees, no garlands, no little Santa tchotchkes decking the halls?
 No Christmas dishcloths or holly-jolly bathroom linens?
 No Father Christmas bath mat?
 (Yes, I own a Christmas bath mat; only God and the Whos down in Whoville can judge me).
 It’s a lot of effort.
 But it’s fun.
 The kids really, really, really love it.